Fohdeesha/lab-docu/docs/icx6xxx-adv.md

-## Basic Configuration Continued
+This page assumes you've already followed the update/config guide for your specific switch model.
 You should now have an updated switch configured with an IP address, and one of the **regular switch ports** (not the dedicated management port) plugged into your network to access said IP.

+Nothing here is necessary for your switch to continue operating as a "dumb" unmanaged switch, but the steps here are highly recommended nonetheless to set up remote management, configuration, and advanced features you might find useful.

+## Naming & Key Generation
-We can now continue some basic configuration steps.
-First, give the switch a name:
+First, we can give the switch a name of your choice:
 ```
-hostname intertubes
+hostname beefchunk
 ```
 Now tell it to generate an RSA keypair - this is the first step to enable SSH access:
 ```